Stable developmental patterns of gene expression without morphogen gradients: Results

 \section{Results}

 \mysubsubsection{Pattern stability is quantified by asymmetry factors}

-A typical spatial pattern of gene expression with equally-sized domains is shown in Fig. \ref{Fig-TypicalOutput}.
-In order, to quantify pattern stability we measure, as a function of $\kappa$, the average time until at least one domain is lost.
-Further, in our system the strong NNN repression effectively prohibits coexistence of the strongly repressing genes at one location.
-Hence, the increase in size of one domain is always accompanied by a reduction in of the domain with its strong interaction partner.
-This lead us to introduce the following two order parameters, $\lambda_{AC}$ and $\lambda_{BD}$, here termed {\it asymmetry factors}, that measure the asymmetry for each of the two strongly antagonistic NNN pairs:
+In order to quantify pattern stability, here we define how we understand pattern collapse and construct order parameters that track pattern destruction by mapping the pattern dynamics onto a low-dimensional phase space.
+A typical ``intact'' spatial pattern of gene expression with (roughly) equally-sized domains is shown in Fig. \ref{Fig-TypicalOutput}.
+We consider patterns in which the expression domain of one gene is lost completely as being ``destroyed'' (note that in our terminology the expression domain of gene \GA refers to both stripes at the system boundaries).
+In our system, the strong mutual NNN repression and resulting bistability effectively prohibit coexistence of the strongly repressing genes at one location.
+Hence, an increase in the size of one domain is always accompanied by a reduction in the size of the domain belonging to the strongly interacting partner.
+This lead us to introduce the following two order parameters, $\lambda_{AC}$ and $\lambda_{BD}$, here termed {\it asymmetry factors}, that measure the asymmetry of the expression domain sizes for each of the two strongly antagonistic NNN pairs: